hydrodynamicstability/statquotes/README.md

   - Chamont Wang (1993)

   - *Sense and Nonsense of Statistical Inference:  Controversy, Misuse, and Subtlety*.
 Marcel Dekker.

+- "Quick, easy decisions and cut-and-dry conclusions based on statistical results are described, implicitly de-emphasizing the need to wrestle critically with uncertainty, and contributing to the widespread phenomenon of over-selling what statistical inference and methods provide.
+The over-selling and over-stating happens in research proposals, publications, media reports of research findings, and in books meant to be attractive to nonstatisticians.
+There are so many positive implications of the statistical revolution, but there are also negative consequences, and that should be part of the message statisticians are sending to the world; people have bought into the value, but without an in-depth understanding of the implications.
+Humans are hungry to rid a problem of uncertainty and come away with a cut-and-dry answer, and statisticians should be wary of reinforcing the misunderstanding that the practice of statistics is just calculations and answers—just simply 'number crunching.'
+It is difficult to comprehend the limitations of something we do not fully understand and there is a tendency to simply trust that which seems too complicated or is beyond our formal education.
+Therefore, there is a trust placed on those individuals who do understand the foundations and details (statisticians) to convey limitations clearly and often; though this is getting more difficult as statisticians continue to lose control over methods...."

+  - Megan D. Higgs (2019)

+  - Review of *Errors, Blunders, and Lies:  How to Tell the Difference*, by David S. Salsburg (Chapman & Hall/CRC Press, 2017).  *The American Statistician*, 73:  95-96.

 ## Statistical consulting